puthurr/ocrlayout/docs/sorting.md

 It is the best algo I could came up with so far.
 Let me go through it a bit.

-Ultimate Goal : Generate a **blockid** for each block of text which we can sort upon, matching a certain natural reading order.
+Ultimate Goal : Generate a **rank** for each block of text which we can sort upon, matching a certain natural reading order.

-To generate a blockid I need first to understand where the blocks stands.
+To generate a rank scoe, we need first to understand where the blocks stands.

 Inspired by the following [stackoverflow answer](https://stackoverflow.com/questions/58903071/i-want-to-sort-the-words-extracted-from-image-in-order-of-their-occurence-using) contributed by [J-D](https://stackoverflow.com/users/10699171/j-d), the default sorting algo implements the following tasks